raabyau/tangerine/README.md

 pip install psycopg2
 ```

 Create a PostgreSQL database for the application and then update settings.py with the database name, username and password.
+It does not matter what you name each of these, as long as they are referenced in the settings file.

 Perform Django migrations from the root project directory:
 ```